syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Table-Of-Contents.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Table-Of-Contents/TOC-with-user-defined-styles).

 ## Applying switches for table of contents

 You can customize table of contents using `LowerHeadingLevel`, `UpperHeadingLevel`, `UseHeadingStyles`, `IncludePageNumbers`, `RightAlignPageNumbers`, `UseHyperlinks`, `UseOutlineLevels`, `IncludeNewLineCharacters` and `UseTableEntryFields` API's.